justb1swa/izac2/README.md

 Capstone project for  CMU - TalentSprint Dev-Ops for Executives : Automate the infrastructure with  CI/CD pipeline for the Pythn Based  applications for improved Deployment and Infra changes.

-## inFra Structure as a Code using Terraform - Provisioning Infrastrucre : MIRA
+## inFrastructure as a Code using Terraform - Provisioning Infrastrucre : MIRA

 The CI CD pipeline is as follows for this project.
 For initial set up: